vishvAsa/notes/history/homo/sapiens/Aryan/satem/indo-iranian/indo-aryan/v1/persons/sage-bloodlines/agastyaH/articles/Abhinavagupta-An-Historical-and-Philosophical-Study-K-C-Pandey/1_HISTORICAL/1_LIFE_OF_ABHINAVAGUPTA.md

 *He received instruction in the Pratyabhijñā Šāstra from his father Laksmanagupta, son of Narasimhagupta and pupil to Utpala"

-Lakşmanagupta, though undoubtedly a teacher of Abhinava in Pratyabhijñā was certainly not his father; nor was there a relation of father and son between Narasimha gupta and Lakşmanagupta.
+Lakṣmanagupta, though undoubtedly a teacher of Abhinava in Pratyabhijñā was certainly not his father; nor was there a relation of father and son between Narasimha gupta and Lakṣmanagupta.
 The father of the latter, according to the following statement of Abhinaya, was Utpalācārya :

 "Traiyambakaprasarasāgaravīcisomā nandātmajotpalajalakṣmaṇaguptanāthah."